SUSTech-data/wildfire.nvim/README.md

 ## Usage

-The useage is almost the same as [wildfire.vim](https://github.com/gcmt/wildfire.vim) and [`incremental_selection`](https://www.reddit.com/r/neovim/comments/r10llx/the_most_amazing_builtin_feature_nobody_ever/), You can check out their introduction to get a sense of it.
+The usage is almost the same as [wildfire.vim](https://github.com/gcmt/wildfire.vim) and [`incremental_selection`](https://www.reddit.com/r/neovim/comments/r10llx/the_most_amazing_builtin_feature_nobody_ever/), You can check out their introduction to get a sense of it.